 A quiet day of surfing the internet at the local library was interrupted when Nazis kicked in the front door.

-Terra Mason frowned, glancing up from her seat at a computer next to the geology section to see several armed men wearing Nazi uniforms storm into the library.
-She froze as her mind tried to process what she was seeing.
+Terra Mason frowned, glancing up from her seat at a computer next to the geology section she saw several armed men wearing Nazi uniforms storm into the library.
+She froze as her mind tried to comprehend what she was seeing.

 The librarian marched up to the soldiers.
 She faced one of the taller Nazis and pointed a finger at his face.
 “Not funny, young man.
 Go somewhere else for your little reenactment.
 This is a public library, not a theater.”